chuckie82/psnorris/README.md

 Test run cctbx geometry (x,y,z):
 1. Download resource test/data to your directory
-2. In the directory where the resource files are, run python /path/to/psnorris/optimize_peakfinding.py exp runNo eventListH5File nMaxEvents beamXYNpyFile targetPhilFile maskPickle qName nProc detz_offset window_size step_size
+2. In the directory where the resource files are, run python /path/to/psnorris/optimize_peakfinding.py exp runNo eventListH5File nMaxEvents targetPhilFile maskPickle qName nProc detz_offset window_size step_size

 Note: detz_offset is the median value where window_size and step_size indicate search range e.g. 500 10 0.25 will search from [498.75, 499.0, 499.25, 499.5, 499.75, 500.0, 500.25, 500.5, 500.75, 501.0] list.